martinResearch/PySparseLP/readme.md

 * a dual coordinate ascent method with exact line search
 * a dual gradient ascent with exact line search
-* a first order primal-dual algorithm adapted from chambolle pock [2]
+* first order primal-dual algorithms adapted from chambolle pock [2]
 * three methods based on the Alternating Direction Method of Multipliers [3]

 **Note** These methods are not meant to be efficient methods to solve generic linear programs.
 They are simple and quite naive methods I  implemented while exploring different possibilities to solve very large sparse linear programs that are too big to be solved using the standard simplex method or standard interior point methods.